 FAQs

 We believe using a charcoal chimney is the best way to light charcoal; it doesn't require lighter fluid.
-Please see lighting instructions on the back of the charcoal bag for more information.
+Please review our how to video here or see lighting instructions on the back of the charcoal bag for more information.

-Lump charcoal is very sensitive to airflow and venting.
-Typically it is ready to be cooked over within 15 minutes and will stay hot up to an hour.
+Lump charcoal is highly responsive to airflow and venting.
+It typically becomes ready for cooking within 15 minutes and can maintain its heat for up to an hour.
 Since it burns more quickly than briquets, additional charcoal can be added to the fire at any stage to prolong the fire.
-Results may vary given grilling conditions and equipment.
+Keep in mind that results may vary given grilling conditions and equipment.
+Everything you need to know about lump charcoal grilling can be found here

-Briquet charcoal should have airflow and venting to burn properly.
+Charcoal briquets should have airflow and venting to burn properly.
 It is usually ready for cooking within 30 minutes and will stay hot up to an hour.
 Results may vary given grilling conditions and equipment.
+Check out our ultimate guide to using charcoal briquets.

-Please store it in a cool, dry location.
-Seal charcoal after each use, or store in a closable container.
+Please store it in a cool, dry location for the longest shelf life.
+Seal bags after each use, or store in a sealable container.
+When stored properly, charcoal and wood products can last almost indefinitely.

 Close the lid of the smoker or grill and then close all the air vents and/or draft vents.
 The fire should extinguish completely within 48 hours.
 Please don’t dispose of the ash until you are certain it is completely cooled and extinguished.
 You can reuse the remaining charcoal the next time you grill or barbecue.